Improving the Sustainability of Family Farms Through Increased Understanding of the Effects of Medicaid on Farm Assets

 Expectations and Goals:

-Breakout session activity will provide small group learning opportunities for farmers to work together to evaluate farm scenarios with senior gens requiring long term care and how Medicaid will impact farm family assets for the given situation and set of assets.
-Small groups will report back to all participants discussing their conclusions and increase their knowledge of options.
-Allowing farmers to put the information into real life scenarios provided to the small groups.
+Breakout session activity provided small group learning opportunities for farmers to work together to evaluate a farm scenario with a senior gen requiring long term care and how Medicaid would impact farm family assets owned by various family members for the given situation and set of assets.
+The small groups reported back to all participants discussing their conclusions and increasing their knowledge of options.
+Farmers left with a better understanding and personal application through the questions the breakout exercise brought about with the entire group engaging in Q&A about their own assets and their personal situations.

 Evaluation:

-Ag professionals will begin supplying data at registration providing the number of farmers they are currently assisting with succession/transition planning and number of acres represented.
-Number of farms that may be affected by Medicaid/five year look back.
-Particular questions they'd like answered.
+Ag professionals supplied data at registration providing the number of farmers they were assisting with succession/transition planning and number of acres represented.
+Number of farms that potentially would be impacted by Medicaid/five year look back.
+As well as particular questions they had on the topic.

 Questions asked ag professionals in event and follow up evaluations: